-- 2012: VMC earned accreditation by the Destination Marketing Association International (DMAI) and was designated by the Board of Supervisors (BOS) as the official destination marketing organization of Mendocino County. - 2013-2014: MCLA and the Mendocino County Promotional Alliance (MCPA) jointly funded in-depth marketing and organizational management studies with the goals of addressing internal issues, simplifying the organizational structure, strengthening promotional programs, and building capacity for accountability. - 2014-2015: The Board of Supervisors Ad Hoc Committee, comprising supervisors and stakeholders, formulated a plan for restructuring to replace Mendocino County Lodging Association and Mendocino County Promotional Alliance with a single oversight organization with designated seats on the board of directors for representatives of lodging and other tourism-related economic sectors.
+- 2012: VMC earned accreditation by the Destination Marketing Association International (DMAI) and was designated by the Board of Supervisors (BOS) as the official destination marketing organization of Mendocino County. - 2013-2014: MCLA and MCPA jointly funded in-depth marketing and organizational management studies with the goals of addressing internal issues, simplifying the organizational structure, strengthening promotional programs, and building capacity for accountability. - 2014-2015: The Board of Supervisors Ad Hoc Committee, comprising supervisors and stakeholders, formulated a plan for restructuring to replace Mendocino County Lodging Association and Mendocino County Promotional Alliance with a single oversight organization with designated seats on the board of directors for representatives of lodging and other tourism-related economic sectors.
 This restructuring was subsequently approved by the two organizations.
 Ordinance changes were adopted to reflect the revised structure. - 2016-2017: The Mendocino County Tourism Commission (MCTC) held its first meeting on January 12, 2016 and contracted with County of Mendocino as the sole contractor responsible for BID oversight and implementation.
 The legal transition was completed, and remaining funds were transferred from MCLA and MCPA to MCTC.
 Further Ordinance amendments were adopted on September 12, 2017 to align the Ordinance with the new structure. - 2017: MCTC undertook a strategic planning process with leadership by the Coraggio Group.
-The process engaged stakeholders to revisit VMC's Vision, Mission, Values, Reputation and market position, and identify imperatives, objectives, and initiatives to guide the work from FY 2017-2018 through FY 2019-2020.
-The resulting plan provides the basis for program implementation and year-to-date progress in FY 2017-2018. - 2018: VMC continued to work toward the organizational goals as set out in the Strategic Plan.
+The process engaged stakeholders to revisit VMC's Vision, Mission, Values, Reputation and market position, and identify imperatives, objectives, and initiatives to guide the work from FY 2017-2018 through FY 2019-2020. - 2018: VMC continued to work toward the organizational goals as set out in the Strategic Plan.
 The current organizational chart is below.